Eat Street: Your guide to the best day out

 How to find Eat Street: Site of the best food, shops and clubs

 At the heart of Seminyak lies Eat Street.
-This street, crammed with restaurants, bars and shops, is a great place to start your exploration of the local food scene.
-Otherwise known as Kayu Aya (and sometimes, confusingly, as Jalan Laksmana), Eat Street runs about 2km, from Cornerstone right up to Jalan Petitenget and Petitenget Temple, and then sweeps down towards Ku de Ta beach club.
+This street is crammed with restaurants, bars and shops.
+It is a great place to start your exploration of the local food scene.
+Otherwise known as Kayu Aya (and sometimes, confusingly, as Jalan Laksmana), Eat Street runs about 2km from Cornerstone right up to Jalan Petitenget and Petitenget Temple, and then sweeps down towards Ku de Ta beach club.
 Take your time wandering down this buzzing street so you can take it all in.
 Enjoy the huge choice of places to take a break from the heat and bustle while you grab a coffee or get a bite to eat, whatever your tastes.
 Eat Street can take you from breakfast, through lunch, afternoon coffee, dinner and drinks and leave you still dancing till the early hours.
 (To find out the 25 best restaurants in Seminyak click here.)

 Where to eat on Eat Street: your guide to the best food

 1. Kynd: Plant based paradise

 Hungry for breakfast?
 If you’re vegan, or if you just want some deliciously healthy food, don’t miss Kynd.
 This insta-friendly all-vegan café excels in smoothies, salad bowls and waffles.
 Breakfast is where Kynd really shines, so get here early to avoid the queues.